CleveritDemo/nestjs-nextjs-part-i/README.md

 ### Add validation to Create, Update and Delete Methods

-- If product is not found return a 404 status code
+- If product is not found return a 404 status code, using copilot chat ask how to add validation to create method if a product have same name, and update and delete if product doesnt exist.

+> add validation to create method if a product have same name, and update and delete if product doesnt exist #file:products.service.ts

 - Test the new methods using Insomnia or Postman